 - Research on infant microbiomes and brain development reveals that a healthy gut ecosystem is critical for the development of a sharp, limber brain.

 Helping a baby establish a healthy colony of probiotic bacteria may be one of the best things you can do for his or her future health.

 Often, this ecosystem is established simply by exposure to healthy bacteria in the mother’s birth canal and breastmilk.
-But with the rise of C-sections, vaccines, breastfeeding issues and the challenges many mothers face with their own digestive health, many babies begin with a deficit when it comes to establishing a well-rounded gut ecology.
+But with the rise of C-sections, breastfeeding issues and the challenges many mothers face with their own digestive health, many babies begin with a deficit when it comes to establishing a well-rounded gut ecology.